ymunemasa/data-tutorials/tutorials/hdp/analyzing-social-media-and-customer-sentiment-with-apache-nifi-and-hdp-search/tutorial.md

 ## Install Apache Nifi <a id="install-apache-nifi"></a>

-The first thing you're going to need if you haven't done it already is install the Apache Nifi service on your Sandbox.
-Follow the [Set up Nifi Environment section](https://hortonworks.com/tutorial/learning-ropes-apache-nifi/#section_3) of [Analyze Traffic Pattern with Apache Nifi](https://hortonworks.com/tutorial/learning-ropes-apache-nifi/).
+The first thing you're going to need if you haven't done it already is install the Apache NiFi service on your Sandbox.
+Click on **Actions** button in the left sidebar on the Ambari Dashboard.
+Click on **Add Service**.
+Then from the list of services, choose **NiFi**.
+Then click next, and continue clicking next until you reach the page where a progress bar shows NiFi is being installed.
+If recommended configurations are not set, you can ignore them since they are for a production cluster, but we are building a demo on a sandbox.
+You should see NiFi installed successfully.

 ## Configure and Start Solr <a id="configure-and-start-solr"></a>